JYBLOCKS/roadmap-senior-react/README.md

 - message ordering;
 - unread count.

-## Proyecto D — File uploader
+## Project D — File Uploader

-Debe tener:
+It must have:

 - drag/drop;
 - progress;
 - cancel;
 - retry;
 - parallel uploads;
-- chunking conceptual o real;
+- conceptual or real chunking;
 - server validation.

-## Proyecto E — SaaS multi-tenant
+## Project E — Multi-Tenant SaaS

-Atlas será este proyecto final.
+Atlas will be this final project.

 ---

-# Algoritmos que un Senior Frontend debería poder resolver
+# Algorithms a Senior Frontend Engineer Should Be Able to Solve

-No necesitas convertirte en competitivo de LeetCode, pero sí debes dominar:
+You do not need to become a competitive LeetCode solver, but you must master:

 - arrays;
 - hash maps;
 - sets;
 - stacks;
 - queues;
-- linked lists conceptualmente;
+- linked lists conceptually;
 - trees;
-- graphs básicos;
+- basic graphs;
 - BFS;
 - DFS;
 - recursion;